-information has emerged in recent years as an important research direction.
-Many approaches to image retrieval have appeared in the literature, ranging from content-based ones to approaches exploiting other modalities such as text, while at the same time the importance of the media retrieval task has also motivated the introduction of the relevant MPEG-7 International Standard [1].
+The efficient access and retrieval of visual information has emerged in recent years as an important research direction.
+This is due to the continuously accelerated generation and distribution of digital media and in particular still images.
+Many approaches to image retrieval have appeared in the literature, ranging from content-based ones to approaches exploiting other modalities such as text, while at the same time the importance of the media retrieval task has also motivated the introduction of the relevant MPEG-7 International Standard [4].
 The latter is formally named "Multimedia Content Description Interface".

-Although initial attempts for image retrieval were based on exploiting text (e.g. image captions), the Query-by-Example paradigm was soon established as the prevalent methodology for addressing the problem of image retrieval from generic collections.
-The Query-by-Example paradigm has been explored in conjunction with both coarse granularity and fine granularity preprocessing of the image data, where the latter signifies the analysis of the image to meaningful regions while the former involves the processing of images as a whole [2].
-With recent works documenting the superiority of fine granularity approaches over coarse granularity ones [3], the two most important unknowns in the process of building a content-based image retrieval system are the method to be used for segmenting the images to meaningful regions and the features that should be extracted for these regions and employed for matching.
+Despite initial attempts for image retrieval, based on exploiting text (e.g. image captions), the Query-by-Example paradigm was soon established as the prevalent methodology for addressing the problem of image retrieval from generic collections.
+The Query-by-Example paradigm has been explored in conjunction with both coarse granularity and fine granularity preprocessing of the image data, where the latter signifies the analysis of the image to meaningful regions while the former involves the processing of images as a whole [1].
+With recent works documenting the superiority of fine granularity approaches over coarse granularity ones [3], the remaining two most important issues when building a content-based image retrieval system are the method to be used for segmenting the images to meaningful regions and the features that should be extracted for these regions and employed for matching.
 These issues are highly dependent upon the image data to be used, thus no universal solution exists.